-The Audit Committee is currently comprised of three members: Dr. Sven Rohmann, Marek Orlowski and Stacy L. Wills, all of whom are independent directors.
-Audit Committee members were last appointed on December 18, 2013.
+The Audit Committee is currently comprised of three members: Dr. Sven Rohmann, Yvon Bastien and Marek Orlowski, all of whom are independent directors.
+Mr. Orlowski was appointed to the Audit Committee on September 23, 2015 as a result of Mr. Stacy L. Wills' voluntary resignation as a Board and Audit Committee member effective September 25, 2015.